AdrienBarb/buildin7days/README.md

 ### Database

 For production, use Supabase Cloud or your own PostgreSQL instance.
 Update `DATABASE_URL` and `DIRECT_URL` in your production environment.

+### Sanity CMS

+Ensure your Sanity project ID and dataset are configured in production environment variables.

 ## 📝 License